austinmargarone/austinmargarone/README.md

 # Austin Margarone

-I am a Full-stack Developer who focuses mainly on building React and Next.js web applications.
+I am a Software Engineer who focuses mainly on building React and Next.js web applications.
 My experience comes from years of practice and industry leading education.
 I've worked as a core team member on multiple applications during my time at JSM Mastery.
 <br>
 Our team developed the following: